tommyettinger/anim8-gdx/README.md

     - This has very obvious grid patterns, effectively repeating a 2x2 pixel area many times over similar color regions.
     - You will see fine-resolution checkerboard patterns very often here.
     - While PATTERN is much better at preserving curves, gradients, and lightness in general, it doesn't really look like hand-made pixel art, so this can be used as a lo-fi version of PATTERN.
+    - LOAF does also work well for some animations, especially when compared to any error-diffusion dithers (which can have the error change wildly between frames).
   - WREN
     - A complex mix of error diffusion a la DIFFUSION, the R2 sequence from ROBERTS, and blue noise to break up the patterns from those; I saved the best dither algorithm for last.
     - This preserves hue almost as well as WOVEN, but is better than WOVEN at preserving lightness, and has fewer noticeable artifacts.